jidongxiao/CSCI1200-DataStructures/hws/10_tiktok_trends/README.md

 #include <regex>
 ```

+**Note**: it is okay if you decide not to use the above code to extract the hashtags, especially if you have a better way to do so.

 ## Program Requirements & Submission Details

 In this assignment, you are required to use std::priority_queue.
 There is no other requirement on what data structures you can use and what data structures you can not use.